JElchison/format-udf/README.md

 * Optionally wipes drive before formatting
 * Writes a fake MBR for added compatibility on Windows (optionally disabled)

+For the advanced user, this script is also capable of formatting a single existing partition, without modifying the partition table.
+Beware that using this method will render the newly formatted UDF partition unusable on OS X.

 # OS Support
 Following tables detail operating system support for UDF.
 Data was adapted from https://en.wikipedia.org/wiki/Universal_Disk_Format#Compatibility (as retrieved on 2015-Feb-20).